-In a Journal of Healthcare Risk Management article about the HIPAA Safe Harbor Law in which HIPAA-covered entities and their business associates receive certain protections when potentially facing fines and other penalties under HIPAA, Richard Sheinis, Partner and Leader of the Data Privacy and Cyber Security Practice Group at Hall Booth Smith, said the law can only be introduced after a data breach has occurred.
+In a Journal of Healthcare Risk Management article about the HIPAA Safe Harbor Law in which HIPAA-covered entities and their business associates receive certain protections when potentially facing fines and other penalties under HIPAA, Richard Sheinis, Partner and Leader of the Data Privacy & Cyber Security Service Area at Hall Booth Smith, said the law can only be introduced after a data breach has occurred.

-The Safe Harbor Law is an incentive to entities to improve their security practices, Sheinis said.
+The Safe Harbor Law is an incentive to entities to improve their security practices, he said.
 However, even if this standard is met, an entity still can be penalized for a security breach.

-Subscribers to the Journal of Healthcare Risk Management may read the full article here.
+Subscribers may read the full article on the Journal of Healthcare Risk Management site.